kari-labs/kite/README.md

 ### How?

 We are going to be using Prettier simply becuase it is the best fully-automatic code styler.
 The Prettier style guide aims to follow a lot of industry best practices, is easy to adopt, and tries to use the least controversial styles.
 Currently, Prettier runs everytime you commit your code so you really don't have to do anything if you don't want to.
+If you would like to manually format your files in addition to the automatic styling you can install the Prettier extension for VS Code and run it from there.

 # Building for Production